 Some doctors can go overboard with diagnostics.
 Others don’t seem to take every precaution you might expect when you’re concerned about your health.

-My patients often come asking for blood tests for a general health assessment.
-It’s part of the annual health “physical.”
-I think of blood tests for screening as basic, more advanced, and in-depth for disease risk profiling.
+Typically blood tests for a general health assessment are part of the annual health physical.
+Sometimes, though, tests may be needed beyond the basics, including more advanced and in-depth tests for disease risk profiling.

 Having a little information about the different types of tests available to you may ease your mind and help you be the best patient advocate for yourself or others.